matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 If they deny, then a leave membership event is sent in the room, and the knocking user will be notified through existing flows (matching the behaviour of when an invite is recinded).

+TODO: Federation passing certain needed state events from the server that has the room to the server that's knocking.
+Can we filter the events sent over so that we can avoid the security issue with invites that we found earlier?
+(And then backport this filter to invites? :)

 ## Server-Server API